Vegan raw foods featuring dehydrated beet and carrot patties.

 Raw Food Diets: An Introduction to Uncooked Vegan Cuisine

 Raw food diets shun all forms of cooking.
 Most raw foodists are largely or entirely vegan.
-If you find yourself eating too many processed vegan foods, eating some raw foods can move your diet in the right direction.
+If you find yourself eating too many processed vegan foods, eating some raw foods can move your diet in a healthier direction.

 What is a Raw Food Diet?

 Raw food refers to any sort of food that hasn’t been cooked.
-Adherents believe that normal cooking temperatures reduce food’s healthfulness.
+Adherents believe that normal cooking temperatures strips food of its vitality.

 Not all raw foods are vegan.
-Honey is a common ingredient, but thankfully is easily replaced by maple syrup, rice syrup, or agave nectar.
-Some adherents of raw foodism consume unpasteurized dairy, raw eggs, and even uncooked meat.
+Many people on a raw foods diet eat honey, but thankfully that’s easily replaced by maple syrup, rice syrup, or agave nectar.
+Some raw foodists consume unpasteurized dairy, uncooked eggs, and even raw meat.
 That said, the vast majority of raw food cookbooks are largely or entirely vegan.
-And many if not most raw foodists are philosophically aligned with ethics associated with veganism.
+And many if not most followers of this diet are philosophically aligned with the compassionate ethics associated with veganism.

 How Do “Raw Food” and “Live Food” Diets Differ?